ashleefv/ChESS2022/README.md

 - [6 Shareable Handout Numerical Problem Solving across the Curriculum with Python and MATLAB Using Interactive Coding Templates](https://github.com/ashleefv/ChESS2022/blob/master/6%20Shareable%20Handout%20Numerical%20Problem%20Solving%20across%20the%20Curriculum%20with%20Python%20and%20MATLAB%20Using%20Interactive%20Coding%20Templates.pdf)
 This pdf document is intended to serve as a shareable handout with all workshop materials directly attached to this file, making it shareable as one file.

-(c) 2022 Ashlee N. Ford Versypt, Robert Hesketh, Matthew Stuber, Austin Johns
+(c) 2022 Ashlee N. Ford Versypt, Robert Hesketh, Austin Johns, Matthew Stuber